Home

 East Hampton, Connecticut: Barton clan

-Captain William Barton (Sr.) (1740?-1793?)
+Captain William Barton II (1740-1793)

 Possibly W B maker's mark on petal bells.

-William Barton (Jr.) (1762-1849)
+William Barton III (1762-1849)

 W B or B W maker's mark on petal bells.

 Some sources credit Barton with making the first one-piece cast sleigh bell about 1809 (1, 9), but this is just an interesting fable.
 One-piece crotals were made in the UK as early as the 1500s.
 (8) One source also suggests that some bells with the W B maker's mark may have been made by his father Captain Barton.
+(6)

 Having seen many WB bells, I do know the design of WB bells varied greatly over time.

-The earliest WB bells look similar to elegant British "rumblers" made in the late 1700s and very early 1800s, which is when Barton Sr. would have been making sleigh bells, although it is unclear if he did indeed make them.
-Barton Jr. would have been producing sleigh bells during this time, so he, too, would have been influenced by British sleigh bell designs.
+The earliest bells with the "WB" maker's mark look similar to elegant British "rumblers" made in the late 1700s and very early 1800s.
+This was the era in which when Barton's father and Barton himself would have been making sleigh bells, so it is likely that both men were influenced by British designs.
 (5) Later WB bells, while still attractive, are not as ornately detailed.
-Except for the WB mark, these bells are indistinguishable from typical HB bells made by Barton Jr.'s sons (see below).
+Except for the WB mark, these bells are indistinguishable from ones made by Barton's sons Hiram and/or Hubbard (see below).
 (5)

 Hubbard Barton (1797-1860)